 Ties, if worn, should also be long enough, which almost always means shopping for specifically-marketed “tall” neckties.
 A tie should never end with a gap between the tip and the belt, and tall men in particular look like boys who've outgrown their hand-me-downs if they show one.

-Tall, Strong Men and the Men’s Suit
+Tall, Strong Men & The Men's Suit

-The modern suit jacket or sports coat (check out our What’s in a Jacket article for the difference) is a powerful, masculine shape, and it drapes wonderfully over a powerful, masculine man.
+It's hard for an athletic man to look bad in a well-fitted suit.
+The modern suit jacket or sports coat (check out our What's in a Jacket article for the difference) is a powerful, masculine shape, and it drapes wonderfully over a powerful, masculine man.

 A close fit is still your friend, as long as you can button the jacket without straining it.
 Single-breasted jackets with the buttons down low are a great way to showcase a strong chest.